stonepros/stone/doc/rados/operations/balancer.rst

 To evaluate and score the current distribution::

-  ceph balancer eval
+  stone balancer eval

 You can also evaluate the distribution for a single pool with::

-  ceph balancer eval <pool-name>
+  stone balancer eval <pool-name>

 Greater detail for the evaluation can be seen with::

-  ceph balancer eval-verbose ...
+  stone balancer eval-verbose ...

 The balancer can generate a plan, using the currently configured mode, with::

-  ceph balancer optimize <plan-name>
+  stone balancer optimize <plan-name>

 The name is provided by the user and can be any useful identifying string.
 The contents of a plan can be seen with::

-  ceph balancer show <plan-name>
+  stone balancer show <plan-name>

 All plans can be shown with::

-  ceph balancer ls
+  stone balancer ls

 Old plans can be discarded with::

-  ceph balancer rm <plan-name>
+  stone balancer rm <plan-name>

 Currently recorded plans are shown as part of the status command::

-  ceph balancer status
+  stone balancer status

 The quality of the distribution that would result after executing a plan can be calculated with::

-  ceph balancer eval <plan-name>
+  stone balancer eval <plan-name>

 Assuming the plan is expected to improve the distribution (i.e., it has a lower score than the current cluster state), the user can execute that plan with::

-  ceph balancer execute <plan-name>
+  stone balancer execute <plan-name>